 So where had these people come from?
 Census records for 21 houses, then numbered 30 – 50, have been looked at in terms of birthplaces.
 There were 33 households in those houses with 72 adults and 54 children.
 We’ll look at the adults first.

 Given that the area had been developing since the early 1850s and the street since 1862, it is slightly surprising how few of the Robertson Street adults had been born in Lee, only 6 (8%), with the same number hailing from either neighbouring Lewisham or Blackheath.

 21% came from established communities along the Thames from Chelsea to Woolwich via Deptford.
-Another half dozen (8%) from the rest of what was then London – so, in total, only just over a third were Londoners by birth.
+Another half dozen (8%) from the rest of what was then London – so, in total, only just under a half were Londoners by birth.

 Much of the migration though was relatively local – almost 1 in 5 (19%) came from the rural communities of Kent and Surrey, including many towns and villages now subsumed into London such as Eltham, Bromley and Chislehurst – all were separate in 1881.

 The equal biggest group (21%) came from East Anglia – almost all from rural communities, many from hamlets which have now almost disappeared.
 They are plotted on the map below.